immunefi-team/Bounty_Boosts/ZeroLend/28988 - [SC - High] Mechanism for distributing extra reward tokens ....md

 # Mechanism for distributing extra reward tokens is broken

-Submitted on Sun Mar 03 2024 22:07:39 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 4th 2024 at 04:07:39 UTC by @MahdiKarimi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28988